FernandoChu/Reading-stuff/To read.md

 - Ayer, Language Truth and Logic
 - Some Chomsky
 - Tractatus
+- Maybe some more Rusell

 # Logic
 - Introduction to non classical Logic
 - Godels stuff
+- Need me some type theory stuff

 # Math
 - Some basic number theory stuff